-We teach all levels of ability on our photography holidays including those that have absolutely no experience with DSLR cameras.
+We teach all levels of ability on a Morocco photography workshop including those that have absolutely no experience with DSLR cameras.
 Sometimes students decide to hire our DSLR rather than purchase one prior to the course.
 What are the advantages and disadvantages of arriving with your own camera as an absolute beginner.

 Photography is all about finding the light and here in Essaouira it’s usually in abundance but on a photographic holiday you want to explore the range of photographic opportunities.
 Night time photography offers something completely different when street lighting is the only source of illumination.
 Both Jackie and Ciaran were keen in the last week of September to take some photos of Essaouira’s atmospheric backstreets and alleys.
 The old fortifications combined with the night time sea air are suggestive of a town unchanging and of course this is part of Essaouira’s charm.
 The main challenge of night time imagery is firstly to be able to see what one is doing so at the very least always take a small penlight with you.
 Most DSLRs have an illuminated LCD screen but that can be tricky to see when your camera is positioned at head height so a torch will help you see the camera’s screen at the back.
 Of course you’ll also be using a tripod and this helps both steady the camera for slow shutter speeds and also slows down your working processes which can help you think about better compositions.